 It is a good time to do a very thorough check before your flight.
 While maintenance it’s available at some airports in Mexico , it is not as easy to obtain service as the U.S. I always take extra oil when flying outside the U.S. When flying turbine aircraft that require anti-icing additives such as Prist, take enough cans for your flights since most fuel providers do not have it available and if they do, it can be expensive.
 Don’t risk fuel icing in flight, with the high humidity it isn’t unusual to land and have extensive condensation on the wings after high altitude flying.

-A 406 MHz ELT is required for all turbines and commercial operators, and will be required in piston aircraft by 2015.
+A 406 MHz ELT is now required in Mexico for all aircraft.
 If you don’t have one, it is a no-brainer even for flying within the U.S. A 406 MHz ELT may make the difference between being found or not, since 121.5MHz is not being actively monitored by search organizations and the new ELTs can provide an extremely accurate position.

 We always fly with extra water and food, and carrying a survival kit which includes a portable NAV/COM can be a great idea if flying over sparsely populated areas.